inksne/acr/README.md

 # -----------------------
 # Global settings
 # -----------------------
-max_line_length: 100         # Global default max line length (overrides per-rule PEP8 default)
-output_format: "json"        # "rich" | "text" | "json" — preferred output format
-strict: false                # If true, treat warnings as failing (used by some commands/hooks)
-# If set to true, commands like `staged`/`current` behave like `--strict` by default.

-# Patterns / Paths
 ignore_patterns:             # Glob patterns to ignore specific files (but not whole directories)
   - "venv/**"
   - "**/*.pyc"